Summer Ideas

 A dear friend of mine, Kyoho Jones, an amazing massage therapist, calls Apple Cider Vinegar a “Peace Maker” and started to add it to a mixture of water and aloe vera juice.
 The Peace Maker is too strong in flavor for many people even though its numerous health benefits are famous.
 So here is a new recipe I use that I really like: I fill most of the glass with our new soda water, add ice cubes (remember, use filtered water for ice cubes), I add a splash of Peace Maker and 2 or more oz of a good quality aloe vera, pomegranate flavor aloe vera juice being my all time favorite.
 Add only a teaspoonful of the Peace Maker first and then taste it.
 Do not let it overtake the drink.
 Enjoy supporting your immune system!

 Just a few weeks ago I fell in love with Dandy Blend, a powder of mixed herbs that are reputable for liver support and dark roasted coffee- like color and taste without harsh acidity or caffeine.
 It is silky, smooth and very easy to make.
 The picture shows a hot glass of Dandy Blend.
-I have not even iced it yet.
-It is available in health food stores and in our clinic.
+It is available in health food stores and online.
 I have enjoyed dandelion root tea for years, but this tops it.
-Oh, it is also certified gluten free. 🙂 Bad news for our SIBO patients: Dandy Blend is NOT SIBO-appropriate due to its prebiotic content (dandelion, chicory).
+This product is not gluten free but is wheat free.
+Bad news for our SIBO patients: Dandy Blend is NOT SIBO-appropriate due to its prebiotic content (dandelion, chicory).

-Dr. Kasia Kines, Nutritionist, CEO and founder of EBV Educational Institute
+Dr. Kasia Kines, Nutritionist, CEO and founder of EBV Global Institute

 1 Comments